-The only known image of the dramatist, poet, pamphleteer, and initially unrepentant libertine Robert Greene is a woodcut from John Dickenson’s Greene in Conceipt, printed in 1598, five years after its subject had died an early death at the age of thirty-four.
-Dickenson’s book pretends to be a posthumous publication of the still infamous raconteur, bawd, and wit; the frontispiece depicts Greene as bundled up in his death shroud, a cloth top-not twisted off at the peak of his head.
+The only known image of the dramatist, poet, pamphleteer, and initially unrepentant libertine Robert Greene is a woodcut from John Dickenson’s Greene in Conceipt, printed in 1598, six years after its subject had died an early death at the age of thirty-four.
+Dickenson’s book pretends to be a posthumous publication of the still infamous raconteur, bawd, and wit; the frontispiece depicts Greene as bundled up in his death shroud, a cloth topknot twisted off at the peak of his head.
 He sits in an ornate chair, hunched over a book in which he is scribbling desperately.
-Greene seemingly needs to write as much as possible before his untimely expiration, an image of the debauched bohemian penning some sort of confession for his wanton, drunken, scurrilous ways.
+Greene seemingly needs to write as much as possible before his untimely expiration; it is an image of the debauched bohemian penning some sort of confession for his wanton, drunken, scurrilous ways.

-His bearded face pokes through the death shroud like a woman peeking out through a babushka, and he has a look of dour concern, as if seemingly aware that his gossipy printed accusations against colleagues, his addiction to sack, his whoring, his mistreatment of his family, and his prolific writing for money has led to the sick dissolution he finds himself in.
+His bearded face pokes through the death shroud like a woman peeking out through a babushka, and he has a look of dour concern, as if he is aware that his gossipy printed accusations against colleagues, his addiction to sack, his whoring, his mistreatment of his family, and his prolific writing for money has led to the sick dissolution he finds himself in.
 He perhaps is worried about a worse punishment in the hereafter.
-Yet the woodcut is amateurish in a way that makes it inadvertently hilarious; the viewer is able to see under the table-clothed desk that Greene writes upon, yet his legs are not visible, making one wonder if he is without them, or if they are simply very stubby.
-His arms are thin and awkward looking, and the bundled death shroud gathered about his figure demonstrates less of the memento mori power the artist no doubt wished to convey, but rather makes Greene appear to actually be nothing so much as a particularly erudite, sentient onion.
+Yet the woodcut is amateurish in a way that makes it inadvertently hilarious: the viewer is able to see under the table-clothed desk that Greene writes upon, yet his legs are not visible, making one wonder if he is without them, or if they are simply very stubby.
+His arms are thin and awkward-looking, and the bundled death shroud gathered about his figure acts less like the memento mori the artist no doubt intended it to, but instead makes Greene appear to be nothing so much as a particularly erudite, sentient onion.

-In addition to his dramatic career, during his short life Greene produced twenty-five prose works, in which he established himself as a London literary character whose personality was as commodified as his actual writing, and whose seemingly outrageous and sinful lifestyle was equally promotional measure for his pamphlets.
-Professional writing was a completely new innovation in late Elizabethan England, and where playwrights and poets like Jonson certainly had a knack for self-advertising they still craved the respectability of aristocratic patronage, and sometimes a wariness about the so-called “stigma of print”.
-Greene didn’t exhibit the same uneasiness, he pumped out books at an astonishingly prolific rate.
-Dr Johnson famously said that only an idiot would write for a reason other than money, if this is the case then Robert Greene was a very smart man, even if his lifestyle was sometimes more threadbare than he would have hoped.
+In addition to his dramatic career, during his short life Greene produced twenty-five prose works, in which he established himself as a London literary character whose personality was as commodified as his actual writing, and whose seemingly outrageous and sinful lifestyle was a promotional measure for his pamphlets.
+Professional writing was a completely new concept in late Elizabethan England, and though playwrights and poets like Jonson certainly had a knack for self-advertising, they still craved the respectability of aristocratic patronage, and sometimes displayed a wariness about the so-called “stigma of print”.
+Greene didn’t exhibit the same uneasiness: he pumped out books at an astonishingly prolific rate.
+Dr Johnson famously said that only an idiot would write for a reason other than money; if this is the case, then Robert Greene was a very smart man, even if his lifestyle was sometimes more threadbare than he would have liked.

-If anything bohemianism from the French symbolists to the Lost Generation to the Beats didn’t just accept but thrived on a certain elitism.
+If anything, bohemianism from the French symbolists to the Lost Generation to the Beats didn’t just accept a certain elitism, but thrived on it.
 The bohemian is after all separate from the stultifying strictures of bourgeois or square society.
-But central to this vision — whether you’re Rimbaud in the steep, crooked lanes of Montmartre, or Allen Ginsberg in the alleyways of Greenwich Village — is a sense of slumming it.
+Central to this vision — whether you’re Rimbaud in the steep, crooked lanes of Montmartre, or Allen Ginsberg in the alleyways of Greenwich Village — is a sense of slumming it.
 Greene was a good Cambridge man, getting drunk in taverns and whorehouses, denouncing fellow writers in print, and greedily pawing the returns from his work.
 This doesn’t contradict his classification as a bohemian; it confirms it.

 With the incantatory and psychedelic style of Friar Bacon and Friar Bungay, the university training, and the rows of smudged pamphlets bringing bank into Greene’s pockets (which ensured another hungover morning) he resembles a sort of early modern William S. Burroughs.
 Like Greene, Burroughs was also slumming it and his avant-garde novels with lurid covers and names like Junky and Queer could be found lining the magazine stalls of mid-century Grand Central and Penn Station.
 These twentieth-century cheap paperbacks with their primary colored illustrations of leggy dames and muscular young men are the equivalent of Greene’s “coney-catching” pamphlets, which provided the respectable with the secrets of rakish and criminal life much as Burroughs told the middle-class tales of anomie among the marginalized addicts and perverts of New York.

-Greene titillated readers with stories about “coney-catching” (a euphemistic metaphor for theft, a “coney” was an early-modern term for rabbit), and cut-pursing which involved literally cutting open someone’s bag without them noticing.
-In his accounts Greene reports the exploits of seedy, dissolute London for his respectable audiences in a glassy, and journalistic tone, supposedly narrating in a repentant voice, but with a sense that a bit of the amoral still clings to its supposedly reformed author.
+Greene titillates readers with stories about “coney-catching” (a euphemistic metaphor for theft; a “coney” was an early-modern term for a rabbit), and cut-pursing, which involved literally cutting open someone’s bag without them noticing.
+In his accounts Greene reports the exploits of seedy, dissolute Londoners for his respectable audiences in a glassy and journalistic tone, supposedly narrating in a repentant voice, but with a sense that a bit of the amoral still clings to its supposedly reformed author.

 Greene’s most famous work is A Groatsworth of Wit Bought with a Million of Repentance.
 It is in a manner a conversion narrative.
 Yet unlike John Bunyan or John Wesley, Robert Greene has one eye open while he is in penitential prayer.
 Reformation audiences were like modern evangelicals, they loved a good sinner’s tale, and Greene knew how to lay it on thick.
 A Groatsworth of Wit combines several modes together: fable, poetry, and memoir are exhibited in the relatively short text, reflecting the promiscuous relationship between fiction and non-fiction that was so popular in Renaissance romance.